Portsmouth police officer finds stolen car with infant inside

 PORTSMOUTH, Va.
 (WAVY) – It’s a worst-nightmare scenario with a fortunate find, as a family’s car was stolen with a baby inside.

 It was around 11 p.m.
 March 11 when Portsmouth Police Officer Michael Greenwalt was patrolling Churchland Boulevard.
-He noticed an abandoned car in a parking lot behind O’Reilly’s Auto Parts on Academy Avenue with the driver’s-side door wide open.
+He noticed an abandoned car in a parking lot behind O’Reilly’s Auto Parts on Academy Avenue with the driver side door wide open.
 That’s when he found a baby inside.

 “I’ve got a set of infant eyes glaring up at me,” Greenwalt said, recalling the moment he found the car and baby.

-Chesapeake Police said that about a half-hour earlier, they had issued a ‘be on the look out’ after a car was stolen from the Royal Farms on Churchland Boulevard. with an eight-month-old infant inside.
+Chesapeake Police said about a half-hour earlier, they had issued a ‘be on the lookout’ after a car was stolen from the Royal Farms on Churchland Boulevard, with an 8-month-old infant inside.

 A father from Maryland was on his way back home with his two children.
 His older child needed to use the bathroom so he stopped at Royal Farms.
 He left the car running and unlocked with the infant asleep in the back.